 What Does Work- A Faster Way to Fat Loss

 Now that we have what not to do out of the way, let’s discuss how to achieve our fitness and nutrition goals.
 Because we can’t achieve total health without fitness and nutrition.
 They go hand-in-hand, as well as our mental state and awareness.

 - Setting Goals Try writing out daily, weekly, or monthly goals.
 Include long-term and short-term.
 Look at these goals regularly and reward yourself when you complete them.

 - Finding the Right Program There are so many workout programs and food plans to choose from these days.
-I suggest researching them out and pick some of your favorites and then commit to one.
-Give it at least a couple of weeks, and if it absolutely is not working for you, try something else.
+I suggest researching them out picking some of your favorites and then committing to one.
+Give it at least a couple of weeks, and if it is not working for you, try something else.

 - Drinking Water Aim to drink at least 64 ounces of water each day.
 Adjust that based on your weight.

 - Rest Make sure that you’re getting plenty of restful sleep each night.
 Our muscles repair when we sleep, thus, you will recover from workouts more quickly and grow muscle faster if you get plenty of rest.

 The above photo is my personal journey progress.
 On the left, is August 2020.
 On the right, is October 2020.
 Here is what I did to achieve these results in only two months:

 - (Mostly) Cut out soda and wine I still have the occasional soda or glass of wine, but for the most part, I’ve eliminated them.
 I always felt bloated and was gaining weight quickly when drinking them daily.
 Now that I don’t drink soda and wine so much, I rarely crave them.